candiepih/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## 6-cap_string.c
 Function that capitalizes all words of a string.
 ## 7-leet.c
-* function that encodes a string into 1337.
+Function that encodes a string into 1337.
 * Letters a and A should be replaced by 4
 * Letters e and E should be replaced by 3
 * Letters o and O should be replaced by 0